JaredJoss/mase/labs/lab_2.md

 It is evident that the weights have been successfuly quantized.

 # Question 7
-My pre-trained network is loaded in using `./ch transform --config configs/examples/jsc_medium.toml --task cls --cpu=0`.
+My pre-trained network is loaded in using the toml file defined in [jsc_medium.toml](../machop/configs/examples/jsc_medium.toml) with the following command;

+`./ch transform --config configs/examples/jsc_medium.toml --task cls --cpu=0`.

 Figure 2 below shows the output of this command.
 It is evident that the model has been transformed.